JasonLocklin/Dissertation/VWM/Discussion.md

 remediating the attention deficits.
-If these attention deficits are distinct from the working memory impairments discussed here and elsewhere (tk), than this rehabilitation strategy will fail to address this domain, and leave patients with untreated disorder.
+If these attention deficits are distinct from the working memory impairments discussed here and elsewhere (tk), than this rehabilitation strategy will fail to address this domain, and leave patients with untreated symptoms.
 The next chapter addresses this question by examining the effects of a prominent rehabilitation technique on non-attentional biases.